grufkork/FishFight/book/src/juice.md

 For realistic first-person games, juicing is difficult and labour-intensive in practice but easier in concept, as you can model the feedback off reality to align with the player’s expectations.
 But a side-scrolling shooter like Fish Fight is more difficult in theory.
 I’d doubt you have a clear picture of how stylised two-dimensional fish running and shooting each other would look.
 For something so far detached from reality, you must work a lot in the same way as with symbol drawing: finding effects that represent their real-life counterparts without actually looking like them.

+## Working with game feel
 The worst part about working with game feel is that it is only ever noticed if it is bad.
 Good game feel is only felt, never seen.
 If the juice is so grandiose that the player starts thinking of it, it will wear them out and possibly even make them sick if too much stuff is moving onscreen.
 But if there is not enough of it, the game will feel dry and lifeless.
 The juice is there to constantly trigger and must therefore be *just* right.

+As you might have guessed, juicing games is more artsy compared to, for instance, UI design.
+There are certain guidelines to follow, but mostly it's lots of tuning and testing to find what really feels right.

+A kind of branch of juicing regards making the world feel alive by making it respond, cause and effect, to the player's actions.
+Whipping up dust while running or jostling grass when walking past are common effects that give the impression of a breathing, coherent world in which all its separate parts coexist and interact.
+This doesn't do anything mechanically, but is equivalent to hitting a wooden crate and it not breaking.
+Now you maybe even shudder a bit at the thought of how lifeless, bland and plain wrong it would feel.
+Well, the player too has expectations on how the world should respond.
+Your {task} is to meet and feed into those expectations on all levels, from the core greyboxed mechanics to minute tweens and particle effects.

 Now, for some ways to actually squeeze some juice out of your games!